 - black lives matter (+ cherry chocolate sumac skillet pancake recipe)

-- berry sumac sorbet
+- berry sorbet with sumac (no-churn)

-- sumac corn chowder
+- sweet potato corn chowder with sumac oil

 - watermelon wedge salad